Aliens (film): Casting

 Vasquez was Goldstein's first feature-film role.
-She credited her physique to being out of work and going to the gym, gaining 10 lb at Cameron's request.
+She credited her physique to spending hours at the gym while unemployed, gaining 10 lb at Cameron's request.
 Goldstein wore dark contact lenses and underwent an hour of makeup to cover her freckles and darken her white skin to portray a "Chicano" character; she studied Mexican-American gang interviews to develop her demeanor and accent.
 Ricco Ross (Frost) was committed to Full Metal Jacket (1987), whose filming schedule overlapped for a week with Aliens'.
 Although Cameron offered to let Ross join the filming later, Ross was concerned that Stanley Kubrick's projects often overran, and opted for Aliens instead.
 Rolston misled the filmmakers to get his part; he had finished filming Revolution (1985), and implied he was its most prominent actor after Al Pacino.
 William Hope (Gorman) was cast as Hudson before Cameron and Hurd decided to take the character in a different direction.

 Cynthia Dale Scott (Dietrich) was an aspiring singer when she was cast.
 Colette Hiller (Ferro) was upset she had to cut her hair short for the role because she was getting married shortly afterward, and made the filmmakers buy her a long, blonde wig.
 Trevor Steedman (Wierzbowski) was a stuntman rather than an actor, and Aliens was Daniel Kash's (Spunkmeyer) debut film role.
 He offered Cameron his coat if he got the part and also auditioned for Hudson.
 The actors stayed at the Holiday Inn in Langley, Berkshire, during filming.
 Paxton described the actors' time outside work positively: "God, we had the best time ...
 We all hung very hard together.
 That's where I first met [Henriksen], who I fell in love with.
 [Matthews] ... was a really good spirit to have around, with a great voice.
 And all these hilarious British characters, like [Steedman], the stuntman, who used to grab my bicep and go, 'Blimey, more meat on a cat's cock!'"